BrayanSosa04/DB-Project-Repo/README.md

 2) Installation

-We will begin by asking you to please load in the dump file titled "" into MySQL(install MySQL if you haven't already: https://dev.mysql.com/downloads/installer/)
+We will begin by asking you to please load in the dump file titled "submission_dump.sql" into MySQL(install MySQL if you haven't already: https://dev.mysql.com/downloads/installer/)

  **Please title both the schema and database "clinic_db", have the user as "root", and set the password to "Valentina04.".
 We are also assuming that your MySQL port is 3306 if it is not, please change it to 3306.**